bhavana-github-acc/ai-scaffolder/readME.md

 pip install -r requirements.txt
 ---------------------------------------------------------------------------------------------------------------------------

-Setup
+##Setup

 I have chosen to use my own API key from Gemini.
-I used multiple in the case where I had reached my maximum usage of prompts; I have stored them in API_keys.txt.
+I used multiple in the case where I had reached my maximum usage of prompts; I have stored them in API_keys.txt (locally for security).

 LLM API key (Gemini):

 $env:GEMINI_API_KEY="YOUR_API_KEY_HERE"  # Windows PowerShell
 ---------------------------------------------------------------------------------------------------------------------------

-Usage
+##Usage
-Step 1.
+#Step 1.
 Generate Project Structure

 Given a template.json: